tpiaggio/firebase-react/README.md

 ### rtdb

-Lesson that consisted on explaining firebase and the Realtime Database.
+Lesson that consisted on explaining Firebase and the Realtime Database.

+### auth

+Lesson that consisted on explaining Firebase Authentication and migrating to Firestore.